Improved User Experience

 Cry 'Havoc!,' and let slip the dogs of [CoD] war[ZONE]

 With all these new features, comes all sorts of new STUFF!
-We've gone ahead and loaded 1.06 with fun and new interesting ideas to check out, experiment with, and customize.
+We have gone ahead and loaded 1.06 with fun and new interesting ideas to check out, experiment with, and customize.

 Updated Secret Menu: It's a secret to everybody!
-We've re-arranged the profiles in the Secret Menu so that you can try out some of the new fun stuff!
+We have re-arranged the profiles in the Secret Menu so that you can try out some of the new fun stuff!

 Hold a button down while you plug in your Cross|Up to access these profiles.
 The loaded profile will now be in the third profile (position "II") to play!